• Skip to primary navigation

 Create unique bookshelves on the wall.

 This one can be fun for kids and adults.
-Make up a fancy pattern on the wall to hold shelves.
+Make up a fancy pattern on the wall to hold shelves (affiliate).
 This one is my favorite.

 Contemporary Kids by South East Interior Designers & Decorators De Hasse

-Pro: It may help the kids put their books away when you make them attractive for them to see.
+Pro: Making the bookshelves (affiliate) on the wall attractive may help the kids put their books away when you make them appealing for them to see.

 Con: It can be hard to clean.
-And, if you do too many angles, you may not be able to add too many books in one area.
+If you do too many angles, you may not be able to add too many books in one area.

-This one always amazes me.
+And, the last one of my book storage (affiliate) solutions always amazes me.
 I love the look.
 It makes the door a focal point.
-Look for space around windows and doors that are adjacent to a wall since you may not be able to put other pieces of furniture in that area.
+Look for space around windows and doors adjacent to a wall since you may not be able to fit other pieces of furniture (affiliate) in that area.

 Eclectic Home Office by Austin Design-Build Firms Moontower Design Build